 Data Sources and Methods for the Sustainable Fish Harvest Indicator

-The removal reference is the maximum acceptable removal rate.
-The removal rate is the ratio of all human-induced removals and total exploitable stock size.
-The removal reference is adjusted depending on the stock's abundance and its location in the three stock status zones (i.e. healthy, cautious and critical zones; see the Status of Fish Stocks indicator for more information on stock status).
-With this approach, managers report whether the harvest rate is above or below the reference level, or if the information is unknown.
+The removal rate is the ratio of all human-induced removals and the total exploitable stock size.
+The Removal reference is determined when there is sufficient historical data on stock productivity to allow those levels to be estimated analytically.
+It is adjusted based on the stock's abundance and its location in the three stock status zones defined in federal policy (i.e., Healthy, Cautious and Critical zones; see the Status of Major Fish Stocks indicator for more information on stock status).
+With this approach, managers report whether the harvest rate is above or below the reference level.

 Stock groups used for reporting on this indicator are marine mammals, salmonids, groundfish, large pelagics, small pelagics, crustaceans (crab, lobster and shrimp), molluscs, and others.
 Each group comprises species with similar life history characteristics.
 For example, groundfish spend their adult life at or near the bottom of the ocean.
-These same groupings are used in the Status of Fish Stocks indicator.
+The same groupings are used in the Status of Major Fish Stocks indicator.

-- Date Modified:
+- Date modified: